-This Benefit Handbook, Schedule of Benefits, the Prescription Drug Brochure and any applicable riders and amendments make up the Evidence of Coverage (EOC).
+This Benefit Handbook, the Schedule of Benefits, the Prescription Drug Brochure and applicable riders and amendments make up the Evidence of Coverage (EOC).
 The EOC is the legal agreement stating the terms of the Plan.
+The EOC also incorporates by reference an Employer Agreement.
+The Employer Agreement includes information on Dependent eligibility.
+Please contact your Employer for more information on eligibility.

-The Benefit Handbook describes how your membership works.
+The Benefit Handbook describes how your Plan works.
 It's also your guide to the most important things you need to know, including: